About the Online Certificate in Digital Strategies and Culture

 - Design, deliver, and manage engaging content for diverse digital audiences

-- Read and interpret the structure and logic of general purpose coding languages with proficiency
+- Read and interpret the structure and logic of general purpose coding languages

 To earn a Certificate in Digital Strategies and Culture, students must complete a total of four courses including:

 - DIGC 2000: Coding Foundations for Digital Strategies

 - DIGC 1200: Digital Literacy and Cultural Change and/or DIGC 1600: A History of Digital Culture

 - And 1-2 additional courses from the list below:

 - Associate Director of Instructional Design, Arts and Sciences Online Learning, University of Pennsylvania